BryanApellanes/BamToolkit/README.md

 ## Quick Start

-Source the `setup.sh` by calling `source setup.sh` script.
+Source the `setup.sh` by calling `source setup.sh`.
 This will do the following:

     - Build the toolkit from source
     - Install the resulting binaries into ~/.bam/toolkit/bin